 I’m of the firm opinion that I am the party, so I don’t need a party to party, ya feel?
 However, this is one of those things that is just so much more fun in a group.
 I concede my party theory for this.
 Grab all of your friends (and their friends).
 Sure, you can break away and have sub groups, but having a big group with one big cooler is fun!

 2.Have a pregame or a postgame.

 All of the Heights will be fun and festive Saturday, so plan dinner/drinks before and drinks after!
 Or just your typical house party pregame before works too!
-Pro tip: Treadsack’s bars and restaurants all do Nogmas, which is craft eggnog cocktails at Downhouse, Johnny’s Gold Brick, D&T Drive Inn, Hunky Dory, Bernadine’s and Canard.
-If you hit them all, you get a prize.
-Spoiler: It’s more alcohol.
+In the past, I did Treadsack’s bars and restaurants for Nogmas, which is craft eggnog cocktails at Downhouse, Johnny’s Gold Brick and D&T Drive Inn.
+This year, there are seven restaurants in on the deal: Edison, Lei Low, Coltivare, Down House, D&T Drive Inn, Eight Row Flint, and Johnny’s Gold Brick.
+Basically, go to each one, order their version of the eggnog, and get a stamp card.
+If you complete the card, you get a prize!

 3.Bring drinks/snacks/hand warmers.

 Backpacks and rolling coolers are your friends.
 Last year, we pregamed and postgamed (see No. 2), so we only brought a few beers.
 Twas not enough.
 As I saw the group of teachers with plastic wine cups and a fresh college grads with a wagon full of liquor, I was mega jealous.
 Or the smarties with hot cocoa: You are the real MVPs.